pvcraven/2019_spring_web_dev/source/final/luangaphayvong/index.rst

 is that the default path that it is installed at is ``C:\Program Files\nodejs\bin`` that will be the Node.js directory.

-On the other hand if you're installing on UNIX/Linux/Mac OS X or SunOS you'll first need to download and extract the archive into /temp, and move the extracted files into a specified directory directory for Node.js.
+On the other hand if the user installing on UNIX/Linux/Mac OS X or SunOS they'll first need to download and extract the archive into /temp, and move the extracted files into a specified directory directory for Node.js.